 Follow Up-Don’t Forget to say ‘Thanks’

 Make some notes about the interview right after you leave.
-Send a thank you letter ASAP to each interviewer.
+Send a thank you letter or email ASAP to each interviewer.
 Every person you talk to at an interview should receive a thank you note.
 Write them immediately after the interview while everything is fresh in your mind.
-The letters should be in the mail the next day.
-Start off the letter by thanking them for spending their time with you.
+The letters should be in the mail/email the next day.
+Start off by thanking them for spending their time with you.
 In a quick, concise sentence tell them why you are still interested in the position.
 Restate what you believe are their needs and demonstrate how you plan to fill them.
 Add something specific about how you were treated or something they said.
 This will let them know that you listened carefully to them throughout the interview.
 Your letter should be enthusiastic, but be sure the tone is consistent with the tone of your behavior during the interview.
 Use this opportunity to mention anything you may have forgotten, emphasize points you want the interviewer to remember and reiterate your interest in speaking with them again.